Tumxuk Tangwangcheng Airport

-Tumxuk (Tumushuke) Tangwangcheng Airport (IATA: TWC, ICAO: ZWTS) is an airport serving the city of Tumxuk (Tumushuke) in Xinjiang Uyghur Autonomous Region of northwestern China.
+Tumushuke(Tumxuk) Tangwangcheng Airport (IATA: TWC, ICAO: ZWTS) is an airport serving the city of Tumxuk (Tumushuke) in Xinjiang Uyghur Autonomous Region of northwestern China.
 It is located 15 km from the city center, and also serves the nearby counties of Maralbexi and Kalpin.

 History

 The airport received approval from the State Council of China and the Central Military Commission in January 2014.
 Construction officially began on 12 March 2016, with a total investment of 631 million yuan, and the airport was opened on 26 December 2018 with an inaugural China Southern Airlines flight from Ürümqi.
 It is the second airport built and managed by the Xinjiang Production and Construction Corps, and the 21st civil airport in Xinjiang.

 Facilities

 The airport occupies an area of 141.93 ha.
 It has a runway that is 2600 m long and 45 m wide, and a 5880 m2 terminal building.